PulzAid v2

 New Visual Language

-Replaced the generic Tailwind template aesthetic with a custom design system — calm, clinical, and trustworthy.
-Healthcare demands credibility at first glance.
+Replaced the generic template aesthetic with a custom design system — calm, clinical, and trustworthy, built to reflect healthcare credibility.

 Multi-Page Architecture

-Expanded from a single landing page to a complete site with dedicated pages for services, about, and the new business paradigm — giving each audience a clear path.
+Expanded from a single landing page to a complete site with dedicated pages for services, about, and the new business paradigm.

 Design Decisions